Floer-theoretic filtration on Painlev\'e Hitchin systems: Construction of -actions and filtration computation

 see~\cite[Equation~(81)]{ISS3} (up to the relabelling $(z, \zeta, b) \mapsto (z_2, w_2, t)$ and the global factor $z_2^2$).
 The action

 preserves $\mathcal{B}^{PIIFN}$ and acts on it by $b\mapsto \llambda^4 b$. \end{proof}

-Let us determine the $\CC$-fixed locus of $Y:=\M^{PII}$ and their weight decompositions; this does not depend on which of the two cases above we discuss, as in both cases the geometry of $\CC$-action is the same.
-Given the Hitchin fibration $\H: Y\fun \mathcal{B}^{PII}$, the core is (due to \cref{lemma_core_is_the_central_fibre})
+Let us determine the $\CC$-fixed loci of $Y:=\M^{PII}$ and their weight decompositions; this does not depend on which of the two cases above we discuss, as in both cases the geometry of the $\CC$-action is the same.
+Given the Hitchin fibration $\H: Y\fun \mathcal{B}^{PII}$, the core is (first equality is due to \cref{lemma_core_is_the_central_fibre})

 where two $\C P^1$ intersect each other in a tacnode (i.e., a tangency of second order, locally equivalent to $y^2 = x^4$) at a single point $F_0.$ Thus $\rk\, H^*(Y)=\rk\, H^*(\Core(Y))=3$.